14 SIBO Symptoms Explained + What to do About Them

 But is it common?
 Take a look at these studies...

-SIBO has been detected in as many as 50% of patients taking acid blocking drugs.
+SIBO has been detected in as many as 50% of patients taking acid-blocking drugs (1).

-It is estimated that up to 50% of hypothyroid patients deal with SIBO in some form.
+It is estimated that up to 50% of hypothyroid patients deal with SIBO in some form (2).

-We aren't talking about a small amount of people here, we are talking about a huge portion of the population.
+We aren't talking about a small number of people here, we are talking about a huge portion of the population.

 If you are struggling with any GI related symptom then read this list of SIBO symptoms to help you determine if you need further testing.